Avro Canada: CF-105 Arrow Mk.1 and Mk.2

 The need for a newer and much more powerful interceptor aircraft was clear even before the CF-100 entered service.
 The CF-105 Arrow was rolled out on 4 October 1957, coincidentally the very same day the USSR launched Sputnik 1 into orbit, heralding the dawn of the space age and potentially the end of the Arrow's main target, the long-range bomber.
-The design was a development of the C104, but with the delta wing raised to the top of the fuselage allowing for simplified structure, easier access to the engines and the weapons bay in the belly, as well as a weapons bay larger than that of the B-24 Liberator or Lancaster bombers.
+The design was developed from the C104, with the delta wing raised to the top of the fuselage allowing for a simplified structure, easier access to the engines and the weapons bay in the belly, as well as a weapons bay larger than that of the B-24 Liberator or Lancaster bombers.
 The aircraft was very advanced, powerful, and broke numerous records.
-Many "firsts" were included, such as fly-by-wire technology, and simultaneous development of a new weapons fire control system and the advanced Orenda Iroquois engine.
+Many "firsts" were included, such as fly-by-wire technology, a new weapons fire control system, and the advanced Orenda Iroquois engine.
 The weapons were stored in an interchangeable pod in the internal weapons bay, allowing for ease of re-arming and switching from missiles to other kinds of weapons.
 Only the Mark 1 model (with lower-powered American engines) flew, including one that reached Mach 1.98.
 The first flight was on 25 March 1958.
-A total of five Mark 1 aircraft were completed with several of the 29 Mark 2 models (with more powerful Iroquois engines) on the production line nearing completion.
+A total of five Mark 1 aircraft were completed, with several of the 29 Mark 2 models (with more powerful Iroquois engines) on the production line nearing completion.
 The sudden cancellation of the Arrow project by the Canadian government on 20 February 1959 led to a massive corporate downsizing and an attempt to further diversify.
 Many Avro Aircraft engineers who remained were reassigned to marine, truck and automobile projects.
 Numerous engineering and technical staff left Avro Canada primarily for the United Kingdom and the United States in a rapid "brain drain".